David Letterman was the First and Last of his kind.

 During the time that Dave was on the air, both at NBC and CBS, countless other pretenders tried their hand at the format, each of them eventually being dumped by their networks.
 By the time Dave went off the air, there were countless other shows, hosted by watered-down versions of himself.
 None were nor are as good, and it is likely no one will ever capture the entire nation’s imagination with a late night show like Letterman did.
 He was never personally satisfied.
 He berated his writers and himself for not being funny enough, and he seemed to actually HATE being a famous person, but I think it was because of this that his comedy worked.
 He stood outside the Hollywood shit-storm and assaulted it endlessly with words and comedic ideas.
 A talk show depends upon a steady stream of actors and celebrities shilling their latest bullshit, but Dave upended that idea.
 He did not care about their projects or what they were supposed to promote.
 He wanted to create entertaining conversations and interactions, not promote shit with canned answers from his guests.
 Those who understood became his favorite guests.
 Those who did not were mercilessly mocked.
 They deserved it.

-(This book can be ordered here: AMAZON )
+(This book can be ordered here: THE LAST GIANT OF LATE NIGHT )